Batley celebrate winning Championship One in 2019 Picture: Ray Spencer

-It was a remarkable season given that they also won the league cup competition or 1980, the Wheatley Cup, to complete a unique double.
+It was a remarkable season given that they also won the league cup competition for 1980, the Wheatley Cup, to complete a unique double.

-This decade would prove to be Batley’s halcyon years in league and cup cricket and Solly Adam proved to be the influence.
+This decade would prove to be Batley’s halcyon years in league and cup cricket and Solly Adam, above, proved to be the influence.
 Originating from India spinner Adam captained Batley to the Jack Hampshire Cup Final in 1983 when they beat Liversedge at Ossett.

 Yorkshire’s quick bowler Paul Jarvis assisted Batley during 1983.
 The 18 year old had been the youngest ever county cricketer at Yorkshire two years previously when he made his debut at 16.
 He went on to take 644 First Class wickets and played in nine test matches for England with limited success.